iliatugushi/adjara-file-server/README.md

 -   PDO PHP Extension
 -   Tokenizer PHP Extension
 -   XML PHP Extension
--   MySql
+-   MySQL >= 5.7

 Also platform has to have composer installed.
 The database name and all required information is located in .env file.

 # Installation

-After all requirements are met, there are several command that has to be executed to run the project:
+After all requirements are met, there are several commands that has to be executed to run the project:

-`composer install`

-_This command will install all composer required libraries for system to work._
+In .env file you have to indicate database information:

+-   DB_DATABASE=
+-   DB_USERNAME=
+-   DB_PASSWORD=

 `php artisan key:generate`